Lawrence Lewis Jr.: Early life and education

 Lawrence Lewis Jr. was born on July 6, 1918, in Wilmington, North Carolina, to Louise Wise Lewis Francis and Lawrence Lewis Sr. When Lewis was an infant, his family moved to St. Augustine, Florida, and lived at Kirkside, Henry Flagler’s former home, which Lewis’s mother had inherited as Flagler’s niece.

 Lewis attended Woodberry Forest School in Orange, Virginia, and the University of Virginia in Charlottesville.
 He studied architecture and was a member of Phi Kappa Sigma fraternity and secret society Eli Banana.
 He withdrew from college in 1941 and enlisted in the U.S. Army during World War II.
 He was initially stationed at Fort Hood in Texas and actively served in Italy where he was wounded.
 He received three battle stars and two Purple Hearts for his service.

 Career

 After the war, Lewis followed in his great-uncle’s footsteps, opening his own set of hotels.
-He owned Club Peace and Plenty in Exuma, Bahamas as well as the Runner Hotel in Wrightsville Beach, North Carolina.
+He owned Club Peace and Plenty in Exuma, The Bahamas as well as the Runner Hotel in Wrightsville Beach, North Carolina.
 He served as the executive Vice President and Director of Flagler Systems, Inc., the product of a merger between the Florida East Coast Hotel Company and the Model Land Company.
 Flagler Systems owned and operated several hotels in Florida, including the Hotel Ponce de Leon (often called The Ponce) and the Ponce de Leon Motor Lodge in St. Augustine and the Breakers in Palm Beach.